mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/framer-motion.md

 ### Values

-Frameer supports a wide range of values.
+Framer supports a wide range of values.
 You can use numbers and strings.
-A number by itself is most often pixels.
+A number by itself is most often represents pixels.
 A number as a string should include a unit, like regular CSS.

 Colors in the form of RGB, HEX, and HSLA are supported.